 Carrot is a “pay-as-you-go” micro consulting app that connects consultants with people seeking expertise.
-You set your per-minute rate (can be free to start, or as much as you’d like to charge), Carrot assesses your level of expertise, and you begin video consulting with curious individuals and potential clients.
+You set your per-minute rate, Carrot assesses your level of expertise and you begin video consulting with curious individuals and potential clients.

-Carrot taps into the “knowledge on-demand” appeal of forums like Quora, but streamlines the flow of information into live, 1-on-1 consultations that buyers and sellers alike can satisfy their curiosities with.
+Carrot taps into the “knowledge on-demand” appeal of forums like, but streamlines the flow of information into live, 1-on-1 consultations.

-There is also a prominent social dimension to the app which lends itself very nicely to some free and effective networking.
+Carrot’s app also has a prominent social dimension that lends itself to networking.
 Carrot encourages users on both ends to communicate directly via their Twitter profiles, which are accessible within the app’s dashboard.
-Its video chat function essentially allows it to fill the video communication void in Twitter’s strictly text format.
+Its video chat function essentially allows it to fill the video communication void in many social platforms.

 “Elite Talent and Long-term Placements”

-Expert360 is an extreme talent board that places consultants from a wide range of disciplines in high-demand roles for companies like Virgin, Ebay, and Coca-Cola.
+Expert360 is an talent marketplace that places independent consultants from a wide range of disciplines in high-demand roles for companies like Virgin, Ebay and Coca-Cola.

-Payments are handled directly by Expert360’s clients and, while they do charge a 15-20 percent placement fee, this is handled by the client and not deducted from the freelancer’s pay (which can be anywhere from $500-5000 a day).
+Payments are handled directly by Expert360’s clients and, while they do charge a 15-20 percent placement fee, this is handled by the client and not deducted from the freelancer’s pay (which can be anywhere from $500-$5,000/day).

 Another perk for consultants looking to secure longer-term roles is that the platform also facilitates permanent hires with 15 percent commission taken on the first year’s salary.

-Talmix is a relatively long-standing independent consulting marketplace that connects experienced advisors in a wide variety of fields and disciplines with exciting gig prospects.
+Talmix is a relatively long-standing independent consulting marketplace that connects experienced advisors in a wide variety of fields and disciplines with exciting projects.